-- 5.13.1 Where an applicant has staying contact with children, the children will only be considered as part of that housing application if the applicant can provide proof they live with the applicant for the majority of the time (over 50%).
+- 5.13.1 Where an applicant has staying contact with children, the children will only be considered as part of that housing application if the applicant can provide proof, they live with the applicant for most of the time (over 50%).
 The proof may be documentation from the court or solicitor, written confirmation from the child's other parent or being in receipt of Child Benefit. - 5.13.2 Where access has been shared equally between two partners, it is unlikely that accommodation of the same size will be made available to both parents.
-A parent with staying contact for children for less than 50% of the time may be allocated one additional bedroom for those children subject to an
+A parent with staying contact for children for less than 50% of the time may be allocated one additional bedroom for those children subject to an affordability assessment.
+For example a single person may be eligible for a two bedroom property.
+Please see section 6.4.

-6.1 Advertising vacant properties
+6.1 Advertising Vacant Properties

-- 6.1.1 Properties will be advertised on a weekly cycle in the form of an advert and/or Newsletter which may be viewed: - On the Property Pool Plus website; - At Council One Stop Shops; - At offices of the Scheme Landlords; - At a variety of community facilities; - From your TV if you are a Sky TV or Virgin Media customer; and - By mail to vulnerable applicants who do not have internet access. - 6.1.2 The adverts will include a description of the property, form of tenure, rental charge, property size and any disabled adaptations. - 6.1.3 Properties will be advertised displaying any specific criteria or restrictions on who may bid for such properties e.g. if there is a restriction on age group or family size.
+- 6.1.1 Properties will be advertised on a weekly cycle in the form of an advert and/or Newsletter which may be viewed: - On the Property Pool Plus website; - At Council One Stop Shops; - At offices of the Scheme Landlords: - At a variety of community facilities; - From your TV if you are a Sky TV or Virgin Media customer; and - By mail to vulnerable applicants who do not have internet access. - 6.1.2 The adverts will include a description of the property, form of tenure, rental charge, property size and any disabled adaptations. - 6.1.3 Properties will be advertised displaying any specific criteria or restrictions on who may bid for such properties e.g. if there is a restriction on age group or family size.
 Properties will be offered to applicants who meet the property criteria in order of Band and then date of entry into that Band. - 6.1.4 When it has not been possible to allocate a property after the first advert, the landlord may re-advertise the property to include households who were previously excluded from applying. - 6.1.5 There may be some properties which have been advertised but the Scheme Landlord has not been successful in letting the property.
 In these instances, the Scheme Landlord may let the property on a 'first come, first served' basis.
 These are known as 'available now' properties.

-6.2 Bidding for vacancies
+6.2 Bidding for Vacancies

 - 6.2.1 Applicants are required to bid for a property if they want to be considered for it and may bid for a maximum of 3 properties each week.
-Applicants who do not meet the eligibility criteria for a property will not be able to bid for the vacancy. - 6.2.2 Applicants may bid for vacancies in a variety of ways; - On line by visiting the Property Pool Plus website: - By automated telephone service; - By text message; - By TV if you are a Sky TV or Virgin Media customer; - In person by visiting a Scheme Partner office or Council One Stop Shop. - Mobile phone app - 6.2.3 The Property Pool Plus Scheme has the facility to allow applicants to view their position on the shortlist, when they make a bid for a property.
-This will enable applicants to make an informed choice as to whether they wish to withdraw a bid where they may be unsuccessful and replace with an
+Applicants who do not meet the eligibility criteria for a property will not be able to bid for the vacancy. - 6.2.2 Applicants may bid for vacancies in a variety of ways; - On line by visiting the Property Pool Plus website; - By automated telephone service; - By text message: - By TV if you are a Sky TV or Virgin Media customer; - In person by visiting a Scheme Partner office or Council One Stop Shop. - Mobile phone app - 6.2.3 The Property Pool Plus Scheme has the facility to allow applicants to view their position on the shortlist, when they make a bid for a property.
+This will enable applicants to make an informed choice as to whether they wish to withdraw a bid where they may be unsuccessful and replace with an alternative bid.
+Please note